Obamacare, tech stocks boost Wall Street

 Trading volumes were expected to be light for the rest of the week, with stock markets operating a shortened session on Thursday and closing on Friday for Christmas.

-Juniper Networks Inc (JNPR.N) dropped 4.99 percent after Reuters reported the U.S. government was investigating whether unauthorized code was inserted in its software, which could be used to spy on customers.
+Juniper Networks Inc (JNPR.N) dropped 4.99 percent after Reuters reported the U.S. government was investigating whether unauthorised code was inserted in its software, which could be used to spy on customers.

 Walt Disney Co (DIS.N) lost 1.05 percent as worries about the outlook for its ESPN sports network outweighed enthusiasm about the record-breaking opening weekend for the latest Star Wars movie.